Advanced use

 The lattice is considered non-ideal when either k_dislo, k_pores, rho_dislo or rho_pores is specified.
 If only one \(k_i\) is given a value (via k_xxxxx or rho_xxxxx), the other takes the default value 0.

-With a non-ideal lattice, the user can specify initial vacancy site fraction and pore volume fraction profiles, using input parameters yVa_profile and fp_profile, respectively.
-The syntax is the same as that applying to initial atom fractions (see Initial atom fraction profile), using keys yVa_left, yVa_right, fp_left, fp_right.
+With a non-ideal lattice, the user can specify initial vacancy site fraction and pore volume fraction profiles, using tables vacancy_fraction and pore_fraction, respectively, in the initial_conditions table of the configuration file/dictionary.
+The syntax is the same as that applying to initial atom fractions (see Initial conditions [initial_conditions]), for instance:

 The results.UnitResult.plot_quartet() method produces a 2 x 2 grid of subplots with profiles of the following variables: